techno1731/Docker_DVC_Sklearn_log_reg/README.md

-# Logistic Regression with Sklearn with a Dash front end delpoyed with Docker on AWS
+# Logistic Regression with Sklearn a Dash front end deployed with Docker

 **Powered by:**